storyful/storyful-mrss-doc/README.md

 collection | filter results by collection | ?collection=venezuela-antigovernment-protests_2937
 slug | filter results by slug | ?slug=US-PA
 keywords | filter results by the contents of the media:keywords element.
 Multiple keywords in the filter are treated as a boolean OR.
-Keywords are case-insensitive | ?keywords=pet or ?keywords=pet,cat,dog
+Keywords are case-insensitive | ?keywords=pet or ?keywords=pet,cat,dog categories | filter results by Storyful Newswire category.
+Multiple categories in the filter are treated as a boolean OR.
+Categories are case-insensitive.
+Spaces in category names should be replaced with hyphens '-'. | ?categories=news or ?categories=news,weather-and-science

 ## Backfill support